flipt-io/flipt-client-sdks/flipt-client-node/README.md

 // engine_opts is the second positional argument and is also optional, the structure is:
 // {
 //  "url": "http://localhost:8080",
-//  "update_interval": 120
+//  "update_interval": 120,
+//  "auth_token": "secret"
 // }
 //
-// You can replace the url with where your upstream Flipt instance points to, and the update interval for how long you are willing
+// You can replace the url with where your upstream Flipt instance points to, the update interval for how long you are willing
-// to wait for updated flag state. const fliptEvaluationClient = new FliptEvaluationClient();
+// to wait for updated flag state, and the auth token if your Flipt instance requires it. const fliptEvaluationClient = new FliptEvaluationClient();

 const variant = fliptEvaluationClient.evaluateVariant("flag1", "someentity", {"fizz": "buzz"});